rp42dev/I-am-Mobile-Friendly/README.md

 ### Backend

 1. cd into the backend folder
+2. Run the server with `python manage.py collectstatic`
-2. Run the server with `gunicorn --bind
+3. Run the server with `gunicorn --bind

 ### Frontend

 1. cd into the frontend folder
 2. Run the server with `npm run build`

+React build files will be in the build folder, django with nginx will serve them, make sure to set the static files path in production-Settings.py, and the nginx config file.

 ## Contact